The Loan Market Association Transparency Guidelines

 While this language has not, to date, been tested by the UK courts, the question of whether lenders are under a duty to disclose all relevant information to other lenders participating in restructuring negotiations has been considered by the UK High Court in National Westminster Bank plc v.
 Rabobank Nederland ( EWHC 1056 (Comm)).
 In that instance, the Court determined that there is no established practice of banks disclosing all material information to each other, despite it being good practice to do so, and there is no legal duty for them to do so unless expressly required by contract.

-However, it should be noted that there is a difference between a breach of a duty that would give rise to a legal liability to another lender and the requirement for an FCA-regulated entity to conduct its business with integrity (FCA, General Principle 1) and to observe proper standards of market conduct) (FCA, General Principle 5).
+However, there is a difference between a breach of a duty that would give rise to a legal liability to another lender and the requirement for an FCA-regulated entity to conduct its business with integrity (FCA, General Principle 1) and to observe proper standards of market conduct) (FCA, General Principle 5).

 As such, lenders who wish to take advantage of the safe harbour provisions should give careful consideration as to the likely impact of any trade that they may enter into on both the other members of the syndicate as a whole and the market generally, and to properly document their conclusions (and the reasoning behind it) as to why the proposed trade will not have any adverse impact.